algorand-devrel/demo-abi/README.md

     This will recreate the teal source files, copy them to the sandbox, and call the update app transaction.
     It will use the cached app id from `.app_id`

-Check the Language specific README files to see how to call the methods.
+Update the `contract.json` file by swapping in your new app id, then check the Language specific README files to see how to call the methods.